mathwords/macos-config/readme.md

 ### Basic Configuration

-To use the script `macos_config_general.zsh`
+1. Save the script  `macos_config_general.zsh` in a suitable folder.
+Say `~/setup` and then change into that folder (`cd ~/setup`)

-1. Make it executable:
+2. Make the script executable:

    ```zsh
    chmod +x macos_config_general.zsh
    ```

-2. Run it:
+3. Run it:

    ```zsh
    ./macos_config_general.zsh
    ```

+4. Log out and then Log in to ensure that all of the above changes are activated.

 ### Install Homebrew

-1. Use below, or get latest from [homebrew](https://brew.sh/)
+1. Use below command, or get latest from [homebrew](https://brew.sh/)

    ```shell
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"